eldarion/django-trust/docs/index.rst

 is in and decide if this user should be automatically trusted, moderated until a staff member can rate the post, or automatically rejected as being untrustworthy.

+This project is brought to you by Midwest Communications.

 Development
 -----------